The Human Struggle

 Google defines resilience as “the capacity to recover quickly from difficulties; toughness” and “the ability of a substance or object to spring back into shape; elasticity.”

-People who are resilient don’t get knocked down when something bad happens.
-Instead they are able to and recover.
-They have a mental reservoir of strength to call on that carries them through without falling apart.
-They maintain their perspective, even in the worst of it.
+People who are resilient may get knocked down when something bad happens.
+But they also get back up.
+They find their mental reservoir of strength to call on that carries them through without falling apart.
+They work to maintain perspective, even in the worst of it.
 They look for things to be grateful for even when all seem dark.
 They ask questions and seek help.
 As a result, they get through it stronger, wiser, and more resilient.

 Why It’s Important